 - All your debt will not be eliminated.
-Some of your debts may remain after filing, including: back taxes, student loans, alimony and child support, Fines owed to government agencies, etc.
+Some of your debts may remain after filing, including back taxes, student loans, alimony and child support, Fines owed to government agencies, etc.

 - You will lose your non-exempt property.
 Each case is different, but this could include, your house, cars, cash, stocks, and bonds.

 - It stays on your credit report for 10 years.
-It may be significantly more difficult to secure a loan in the future if you have filed bankruptcy.
+It may be significantly more difficult to secure a loan in the future if you have filed for bankruptcy.
 Even if you do secure a loan or a credit card, you will more than likely have a significantly higher interest rate attached to it.

 - Filing bankruptcy costs money.
 There are filing fees, bankruptcy trustees’ fees, credit counseling fees, and attorney fees.
 The cost of bankruptcy can add up to be thousands of dollars.

 Before deciding to go the bankruptcy route, you should consider talking to a financial advisor who may be able to help you get your finances in order.
 You may be able to take out a personal or consolidation loan to pay down higher interest debts.
 If you have questions on loan options available, give us a call or stop into any of our branch locations.

 Stephen Yonych Jr.

 Assistant Vice President, Watertown Manager